pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 1. Put the module in the Tx
 1. Place a jumper over the BOOT0 pins.Skip this one if you made your own cable for flashing ,see below.
-1. Connect your 3.3V/5V FTDI cable (USB - TTL serial) to  Multiprotocol serial port.
-Connect only RX, TX and GND.  **Do not connect the 5V or 3.3V between the FTDI cable and the module - the power will be supplied by the transmitter**.
+1. Connect your 3.3V/5V FTDI cable (USB - TTL serial) to  Multiprotocol serial port. <br> Connect only RX, TX and GND.  **Do not connect the 5V or 3.3V between the FTDI cable and the module - the power will be supplied by the transmitter**.
 Connect the pins as follows:
    - Module RX pin to FTDI TX pin
    - Module TX pin to FTDI Rx pin
    - Module GND to FTDI GND